 As play continued, Klopp settled back to earth, ending the day with a 1-under par 71, one stroke back of tournament leader Jared Lambert of Corban.

 Linfield shot a collective team score of 301 and trails Corban by two strokes.
-Those scoring for the Wildcats were Ryan Nolan (Soph., Tigard, Ore.) at 75, good for sixth place, Kyle Hargrave (Fr., Clackamas, Ore.), tied for ninth place at 77, and Taylor Pirnke (Soph., Mill Creek, Wash.), who shares 11th place with a 78.
-Connor Magnuson (Soph., Albany, Ore.) shot an 81 but his score did not count toward the team result.
+Those scoring for the Wildcats were Ryan Nolan at 75, good for sixth place, Kyle Hargrave (Jr., Clackamas, Ore.), tied for ninth place at 77, and Taylor Pirnke (Jr., Mill Creek, Wash.), who shares 11th place with a 78.
+Connor Magnuson shot an 81 but his score did not count toward the team result.

 “Everyone played really solid on the front nine, but we struggled on the more difficult holes on the back nine,” Copland said in assessing his team’s season debut.
 “We’re in good shape for Sunday so we’ll see what happens.”

 Whitman remains in contention in third place at 305.
 Willamette (325), Pacific (341) and Lewis & Clark (357) also competed.

 Linfield remains 5th at Fall Classic